These Symptoms May Warrant an Evaluation by a Psychiatrist in Baltimore

 Life’s changes and challenges often make many people feel overwhelmed.
 Obstacles and circumstances can cause a stir of emotions or changes in attitude that can be difficult to understand and even more difficult to explain.
 There is a chance that negative thinking and an overflow of mixed emotions will vanish with time.
 Then, there are instances where these feelings linger, perhaps even for months or even years.
 It is then that a closer look or examination of the mental state must be taken.
 Even one to two weeks of a number of symptoms occurring at the same time, like changes in mood, sleep, self-attitude, energy level, anxiety level, behavior, and mental sharpness can indicate a psychiatric condition amenable to treatment.

 Self-diagnosis is not uncommon, as is the view that challenges or changes will simply rid themselves.
 Symptoms might be explained away, even when the person has had similar recurring feelings in the past under completely different circumstances.
 Failure to identify symptoms and diagnose the core of the problem can easily lead to more severe, recurrent, and sometimes dangerous consequences.
+Failure to identify symptoms and diagnose the core of the problem can easily lead to more severe and recurrent consequences.

 Mental distress is more common now than ever before.
 Research and treatment is widespread and ongoing.
 Psychiatrists have various approaches based on the dynamic of the illness.
 The key is to notice the symptoms and not ignore them, and then move forward to have them assessed.